nerdapplabs/authOauth/How_to_test_using_Crawling.md

 **Step 3: How To Run Tests**

-To run test from project root, run PHPUnit:
+To run all the tests from project root, run PHPUnit:
 `$ vendor/phpunit/phpunit/phpunit -c app/`

-It will run all the tests in the project.
-And then you should see the coveted green bar.
-Green means success of test and Red means failure.

 If you want to run any specific test, then run:
 `$ vendor/phpunit/phpunit/phpunit -c app/ path/to/your/test`